CanC-Code/YK/content/services/mowing/content.md

 Whether you require seasonal mowing routes or a one-off reclamation project, we have the setup to manage your land.

-*   Verify if your property falls within our standard service boundaries on our [Service Area](/area/) page.
 *   Request a direct estimate for your acreage size on our [Contact Us](/contact/) page.